Solemn assembly: Sustaining new church presidents

 The sustaining vote of a solemn assembly is observed by general authorities at gatherings of church members at satellite locations on Temple Square, such as the Salt Lake Tabernacle and the Assembly Hall.
-The voting is observed by members of stake presidencies at local meetinghouse locations around the world, and observers are asked to invite those who oppose to meet with their stake president.
+The voting is observed by members of stake presidencies at local meetinghouses around the world, and observers are asked to invite those who oppose to meet with their stake president.

-Russell M. Nelson in 2018 shortly after becoming the LDS Church's 17th president.

 During the solemn assembly held on April 6, 1974, at which Spencer W. Kimball was sustained as the church's 12th president, N. Eldon Tanner described the purpose and deep spiritual meaning of such occasions for church members:

 A solemn assembly, as the name implies, denotes a sacred, sober, and reverent occasion when the saints assemble under the direction of the First Presidency.
 Solemn assemblies are used for three purposes: the dedication of temples, special instruction to priesthood leaders, and sustaining a new President of the Church.
 This conference session today is a solemn assembly for the purpose of sustaining a newly called church president and other officers of the church.
 When we sustain the president of the church by our uplifted hand, it not only signifies that we acknowledge before God that he is the rightful possessor of all the priesthood keys; it also means that we covenant with God that we will abide by the direction and the counsel that come through His prophet.
 It is a solemn covenant.